GiocomoLab/Sosa_et_al_2024/notebooks/Ext3_FieldQuant.md

                            sigma=1,
                            speed_thr=2,
                            n_shuf=100):
     '''
     Find significantly active fields per cell

+    This function does most of the heavy lifting for this notebook
     '''

     # Get the trial-by-trial activity, at speeds > speed_thr